 Teachers and families across the country are facing a new reality of providing opportunities for students to do science through distance and home learning.
 The Daily Do is one of the ways NSTA is supporting teachers and families with this endeavor.
 Each weekday, NSTA will share a sensemaking task teachers and families can use to engage their students in authentic, relevant science learning.
 We encourage families to make time for family science learning (science is a social process!) and are dedicated to helping students and their families find balance between learning science and the day-to-day responsibilities they have to stay healthy and safe.

 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-Scorpius is the brightest constellation in the July night sky and can be easily found even by the most amateur star gazer.
+Scorpius is the brightest constellation in the July night sky and can be easily found even by the most amateur stargazer.
 Face south and look toward the horizon.
-Slowly move your eyes upward ant you should notice bright stars that when connected resemble a fish hook or upside down question mark.
-Continue moving your eyes upward and you'll see a big, bright red star called Antares (because of size and color it is sometimes mistaken for Mars).
-Have you ever wondered constellations like Scorpius are only seen at certain times of the year?
+Slowly move your eyes upward, and you should notice bright stars that when connected resemble a fish hook or upside-down question mark.
+Continue moving your eyes upward, and you'll see a big, bright red star called Antares (because of its size and color, it is sometimes mistaken for Mars).
+Have you ever wondered why constellations like Scorpius are only seen at certain times of the year?

 Students who have seen the Disney movie Moana may be familiar with Maui's Fishhook.

 You might ask students why they think the same group of stars has so many different names and give them an opportunity to discuss that in pairs or small groups.
 Consider showing students the locations of Ancient Babylon (near Baghdad, Iraq), Indonesia, and Hawaii.